fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 - `stage_name IS NULL` for UMAU events
 - Aggregated Counts are based on the Event Date being within the Last Day of the Month and 27 days prior to the Last Day of the Month (total 28 days)
   - Events that are 29,30 or 31 days prior to the Last Day of the Month will Not be included in these totals
-  - This is intended to match the instance-level Service Ping metrics by getting a 28-day count
+  - This is intended to match the installation-level Service Ping metrics by getting a 28-day count

 **Other Comments:**
 - The [Definitive Guide to xMAU Analysis](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/xmau-analysis/) contains additional information about xMAU reporting